-Every once in a while, a blockbuster trade in pro sports changes an entire league’s landscape.
-The Red Sox selling Babe Ruth to the Yankees in 1919 for $25,000 birthed Boston’s infamous “Curse of the Bambino.”
-The Cavaliers’ sign-and-trade involving LeBron James to the Heat (no, it was not free agency) obviously created major ripples in the NBA.
+Every once in a while, a blockbuster trade in pro sports changes an entire league's landscape.
+The Red Sox selling Babe Ruth's contract to the Yankees in 1919 for $25,000 birthed Boston's infamous "Curse of the Bambino."
+The Cleveland Cavaliers' sign-and-trade involving LeBron James to the Heat (no, it was not free agency) obviously created major ripples in the NBA.

-Here’s the story.
-Newly appointed Dallas Cowboys head coach Jimmy Johnson knew Dallas needed to make some personnel changes.
+Newly appointed Dallas Cowboys head coach Jimmy Johnson, who had the daunting task of replacing the legendary Tom Landry, knew Dallas needed to make some personnel changes.
 They were 0-5 to start the 1989 season (which they would finish 1-15).
-Outside of star wide receiver Michael Irvin and Walker, America’s Team was devoid of talent.
+Outside of star wide receiver Michael Irvin and Walker, America's Team was devoid of talent.

 So, Johnson decided he'd have to trade one of them to get back some future building pieces.
 Johnson nearly traded Irvin to the Los Angeles Raiders, but Raiders owner Al Davis talked him out of it.
 Johnson then turned to Walker and made him available via trade.

 The asking price for Walker was understandably enormous -- the 1982 Heisman Trophy winner at Georgia and three-year star in the USFL was only 27 and had just rushed for 1,500 yards in his 1988 Pro Bowl season.
 The New York Giants, Atlanta Falcons, Cleveland Browns and Vikings were all suitors, though the Vikings won the bidding war over the Browns.

 Vikings general manager Mike Lynn coveted Walker as the impact piece they needed to win a Super Bowl, so he pulled the trigger.